haondt/linktiles/docs/configuration.md

 - default: `2`

-When running linktiles via the docker image, this value can be used to configure how many worker processes to use.
+When running linktiles via the docker image, this value can be used to configure how many worker processes Gunicorn should use.